 S. E. S. Allen was an American-born early pioneer of mountaineering in the region known for naming many of the peaks seen from Lake Louise.
 At around the age of seventeen he first came to the Lake Louise region, and summitted (and named) the now-iconic Devil’s Thumb above Lake Agnes.
 He returned a couple years later and in 1894 summitted Mt St Piran, describing a large cairn on top of the mountain, indicating that though he named the peak, he was by far not the first to summit it.
 Mt St Piran (then just Mt Piran) was named for his friend the hotel manager Willoughby John Astley, after the patron saint of Cornwall, his far-away hometown.
 Allen would have been only about twenty at the time, and Astley fifteen years his senior, but it’s hard to imagine that these two men both drawn to the beautiful mountains lacked anything in common to talk about.
 On the first page of a written account of his mountaineering exploits, Allen recognizes Astley’s “valuable assistance” in his expeditions.

-While on top of Mt St Piran, Allen began surveying the Lake Louise area and later produced a map, which for the first time presented much of the accepted nomenclature of the region.
-He also named many other features in Banff and Yoho National Parks, and participated in the first ascent of Mt Temple, the highest peak in the Lake Louise area.
+While on top of Mount St Piran, Allen began surveying the Lake Louise area and later produced a map, which for the first time presented much of the accepted nomenclature of the region.
+He also named many other features in Banff and Yoho National Parks, and participated in the first ascent of Mount Temple, the highest peak in the Lake Louise area.
 Though he spent only three years exploring the Rockies, his resume is impressive.

 Allen’s pioneering exploits in the Rockies ended abruptly in 1895, when he would have been only about twenty one, after which point he presumably returned home.
 His parents did not aprove of alpinism and, destined to never to return to his beloved mountains, Allen became depressed.
 The final forty years of his life were spent in confinement for insanity.

-Mt St Piran is one of the more challenging Lake Louise hikes, though it never is particularly technical.
+Mount St Piran is one of the more challenging Lake Louise hikes, though it never is particularly technical.
 An occasionally faint trail leading away from the Little Beehive hike requires a bit of routefinding experience and the final steep section up the rocky slope might be too intimidating for experienced hikers.
 The unofficial trail is not maintained by Parks Canada, and as a result the hike isn’t going to be recommended by Parks employees, but there is never any real exposure.
 The trail is occasionally classed as a mild scramble, but as long as one stays on the trail it can be nothing more than a steep hike.
 Those experienced in 1000m+ Rocky Mountain ascents will likely have no difficulty with this beautiful trail but newer hikers will probably prefer the shorter hike to Little Beehive.
 It offers my absolute favourite view in the Lake Louise area from near the summit, from where it’s possible to see Lake Louise, Mirror Lake, and Lake Agnes all at once.

-Continue reading this blog post for everything you need to know to experience the Mt St Piran hike near Lake Louise in Banff for yourself, including distance, elevation gain, how to get there, the best time to visit, and lots of photos of my experience.
+Continue reading this blog post for everything you need to know to experience the Mount St Piran hike near Lake Louise in Banff for yourself, including distance, elevation gain, how to get there, the best time to visit, and lots of photos of my experience.

-Note: The Mt St Piran hike is located in Banff National Park, meaning that a valid park pass is required.
+Note: The Mount St Piran hike is located in Banff National Park, meaning that a valid park pass is required.
 Day passes can be purchased at the park gates and are per day per person, but if you’re staying a week or longer, it’s more cost-effective to just buy an annual pass instead.

 Before visiting Banff National Park it’s essential to read up on the Parks Canada rules that must be followed to avoid tickets and/or fines.
 When hiking it’s important to avoid harmful practices such as disturbing plants or rock-stacking, or removing any natural object from flowers to rocks, as it’s important to leave the environment as natural as possible for the animals and for fellow hikers to enjoy in perpetuity.
 As many flowers as there are, there are few enough that if we all took one, then there wouldn’t be any left.
 If you’re after a souvenir to take home with you, there are tons of gift shops in the Banff townsite to check out.
 Otherwise take only photos, leave only footprints.

 If you haven’t heard of Leave No Trace principles, they’re also really essential to read up on before heading anywhere into the outdoors in general.
-Following these important principles basically means doing your best to leave beautiful places like Mt St Piran as good (if not better) than you found them, both for their preservation and for the enjoyment of other visitors.
+Following these important principles basically means doing your best to leave beautiful places like Mount St Piran as good (if not better) than you found them, both for their preservation and for the enjoyment of other visitors.

-Mt St Piran Round Trip Details
+Mount St Piran Round Trip Details

 Distance: 14.2 KM / 8.8 MI